Moving iron speaker: Acoustic loading

 Cone loading is more or less always used with sprung mechanisms.
-The combination of these 2 permits a less rigid fixing of the driven member, permitting more movement.
+The combination of these two features permits a less rigid fixing of the driven member, permitting more movement.
 The cone is also better able to handle lower frequencies compared to a table-top sized horn.
 Consequently, these speakers have better bass response than small horn speakers.
 Spring force restrains the moving iron.
 The downside of greater movement is greater non-linearity, thus higher distortion.
 Paper cone loaded moving iron speakers were in use pre-war.
 These suffered some noticeable issues: The magnetic gap was usually manually adjustable to give good sensitivity at any given output volume.
 Misadjustment was thus common.
 The iron sometimes stuck to the magnet if overdriven or misadjusted.
 The result was a loud 'whack' followed by near silence.
 Loud bass notes caused end-stopping.
 Unlike modern speakers, which are designed to produce soft end-stopping, the iron in these hitting the pole piece made a noisy resonant chattering sound.